ChanX21/ChanX21/README.md

+Here's a more technically mature and professional version of the profile, while maintaining an upbeat tone:

 # Chanchal Delson | System Designer & Blockchain Architect

-## 🚀 About Me
+## About Me

-Greetings!
-I'm Chanchal [@ChanX21], a System Design Expert and Blockchain Architect with a proven track record of delivering robust, scalable solutions for over 4+ high-profile projects.
+I'm Chanchal (@ChanX21), a System Design Expert and Blockchain Architect with a proven track record of delivering robust, scalable solutions for over 4 high-profile projects.
 My expertise lies in crafting elegant architectures that seamlessly integrate cutting-edge technologies to solve complex business challenges.
-I have worked in over 10+ Web3 projects spanning from Multi-Chain crypto wallet to Algorand based DEXs to smart contract based token streamers etc
+I have contributed to over 10 Web3 projects, ranging from multi-chain cryptocurrency wallets to Algorand-based decentralized exchanges (DEXs) and smart contract-based token streaming platforms.

 <h3 align="center">
-   "Simplicity and Clarity in requirements along with a philosophy to Decentralize is the ultimate sophistication in Blockchain System Design"
+   "Simplicity and clarity in requirements, coupled with a philosophy of decentralization, is the ultimate sophistication in Blockchain System Design"
 </h3>

-> **Note:** 🔒 This is my personal GitHub profile and may not reflect the full extent of my professional work.
+Note: This is my personal GitHub profile and may not reflect the full extent of my professional work.
 For a comprehensive overview of my projects and contributions, please reach out directly or connect via the links below.

-## 🏗️ Core Competencies
+## Core Competencies

-- 🔷 **System Design & Architecture:** Mastering the art of designing and implementing large-scale, distributed systems that handle millions of transactions with high availability and low latency.
+- **System Design & Architecture:** Mastering the art of designing and implementing large-scale, distributed systems that handle millions of transactions with high availability and low latency.
-- 🔷 **Blockchain Engineering:** Profound understanding of blockchain technology, specializing in developing secure and efficient decentralized systems.
+- **Blockchain Engineering:** Profound understanding of blockchain technology, specializing in developing secure and efficient decentralized systems.
-- 🔷 **Backend Development:** Expert in NodeJS, creating high-performance, scalable backend services and APIs.
+- **Backend Development:** Expert in NodeJS, creating high-performance, scalable backend services and APIs.
-- 🔷 **Smart Contract Development:** Proficient in Solidity, designing and implementing complex smart contracts for various blockchain platforms.
+- **Smart Contract Development:** Proficient in Solidity, designing and implementing complex smart contracts for various blockchain platforms.
-- 🔷 **Advanced Rust Programming:** Leveraging Rust's performance and safety features for system-critical components and blockchain development.
+- **Advanced Rust Programming:** Leveraging Rust's performance and safety features for system-critical components and blockchain development.

-## 💼 Professional Highlights
+## Professional Highlights

 - Led system design and project management for 4+ high-profile projects.
--  Architected blockchain solutions that are processing thousands of users.
+- Architected blockchain solutions processing transactions for thousands of users.
--  Developed cutting-edge DApps and smart contracts deployed across multiple chains.
+- Developed cutting-edge decentralized applications (DApps) and smart contracts deployed across multiple chains.
--  Optimized backend systems, achieving low uptime and sub-second response times.
+- Optimized backend systems, achieving high uptime and sub-second response times.

-## 🛠️ Tech Stack
+## Tech Stack

 <div align="center">